Gino-Freud-Hobayan/Instacart-Analysis__SQL-Capstone-Project/README.md

 Repository of all the major projects I made during the 2 week SQL Bootcamp by [Data Vanguard](https://datavanguard.ph/)

-(Scroll down for the Capstone Project)
+(Scroll down for the Capstone Project ⬇️⬇️)

 <br>